libp2p/blog/src/_blog/metrics-in-go-libp2p.md

 We were first faced with the question of choosing a metrics collection and monitoring system.
 Among our choices were Prometheus, OpenCensus, and OpenTelemetry.
 The details of the discussion can be found [here](https://github.com/libp2p/go-libp2p/issues/1356).

 We noticed that [OpenCensus creates a lot of allocations](https://github.com/libp2p/go-libp2p/issues/1955), which would lead to increased GC pressure.
 OpenTelemetry's metrics API is still unstable as of writing this blog.
-In contrast, Prometheus is performant (zero-alloc) andubiquitous.
+In contrast, Prometheus is performant (zero-alloc) and ubiquitous.
 This allows us to add metrics without worrying too much about performance, even for frequently exercised code paths.
 We also added ready-to-use Grafana dashboards, since we knew that Grafana is the preferred visualization tool of a lot of our users.

 ## How Users can enable Metrics